 Ai-generated image.
 A casually dressed man exudes confidence, sporting sunglasses and a leather jacket.
 With a beaming smile, he playfully holds stacks of banknotes in his hands, while others rest on the table before him, painting a picture of unmistakable financial success

 😎 “If you think you are smarter than me, you most likely are not.
 There is a scientific explanation for that: the Dunning-Kruger effect” I’ve been tempted to use that sentence in social media before, but I prefer not to because some people might feel offended or dislike me as an arrogant person for pointing that out.
 I think the message is very accurate, though, and understanding Dunning-Kruger, a cognitive bias that affects us all, might be useful for some people to learn and improve their skills.
-Based on my personal experiences, I’ve noticed Dunning-Kruger’s influence on many aspects of …
+Based on my personal experiences, I’ve noticed Dunning-Kruger’s influence on many aspects of life, and understanding it is key to grow our social wealth (see previous blog post) and build trusted …

 Cognitive Biases and Wisdom in the Era of GenAI.
 Comedy Videos and X Pictures.
 Frontier Psychiatrist (TTCB VIII) Read more »